Union Charter Township, Michigan

 Union Charter Township is a charter township of Isabella County in the U.S. state of Michigan.
-The population was 7,615 at the 2000 census and increased to 12,927 at the 2010 census.
-The city of Mount Pleasant is entirely surrounded by the township on incorporated land that was formerly part of the township, but the two are administratively separately.
+The population was 12,927 at the 2010 census, and decreased to 11,699 at the 2020 census.
+The city of Mount Pleasant is entirely surrounded by the township on incorporated land that was formerly part of the township, but the two are administratively separate.